SurveyMan/SurveyMan/README_artifact.md

 4. If you would like to test the Amazon Mechanical Turk backend, you will need to have an account with Amazon Web Services.
 If you do not already have an account, you can sign up [here](http://aws.amazon.com/).
 Please note that this may require 24 hours to activate.
 You will need a valid credit card and a phone that recieves text messages.
 You will also need to register as a Mechanical Turk Requester and a Mechanical Turk Worker.
 The default settings post to the Mechanical Turk "sandbox," so you will not need to spend any money in order to test this software.

 ### Step-by-Step Instructions for Evaluation
-Open a terminal to the location of your `surveyman-x.y` folder.
+Open a terminal to the location of your `surveyman-1.5` folder.
 SurveyMan can currently run with two backends: a local version, and Amazon's Mechanical Turk.
 There will be a `data` folder, which will contain sample surveys and sample data.
 There will also be a `src` folder, which contains the javascript necessary to run the survey locally.

 #### Evaluation Goal 1 : Test a survey using both backends.